pkmn/engine/docs/TESTING.md

 exists to run these tests on a schedule from random seeds for various durations to attempt to uncover latent bugs.
-The fuzz tests differ from the benchmark in that they run for predefined time durations as opposed to a given number of battles and enable the [blocked](#blocklistjson) effects that are usually excluded in `-Dshowdown` compatability mode.
+The fuzz tests differ from the benchmark in that they run for predefined time durations as opposed to a given number of battles and enable the [blocked](#blocklistjson) effects that are usually excluded in `-Dshowdown` compatibility mode.
 When run with the `-Dtrace` flag, additional binary data will be dumped on crashes to allow for debugging with the help of [`fuzz.ts`](../src/tools/fuzz.ts).